For audiophiles and music lovers who love to read...

 Options.
-Checking in with Martin by early January to confirm syndication of Dawid's Libération review, I learnt that he'd now offer Vox 3 in two acoustic versions.
-This would add to the wood options either the TangBang or Enviée.
-I suggested that this review cover both to let buyers know of the sonic differences.
+Checking in with Martin by early January to confirm syndication of Dawid's Libération review, I learnt of the final model designations 3f for TangBand's ferrite motor; and 3a for Envieé's ALniCo.
+I suggested that I cover both to let buyers know of the sonic differences.
 "Okay, once Chris signs off on the updated filter for the upfiring ribbon, I'll get a pair over to you.
 Have placed order for 10 pairs in Walnut and Cherry.
-We can then follow on with the costlier AlNiCo version later."
+We can then follow on with the costlier version later."

-From our show report by Marja & Henk: "Doing a show as journalists isn't solely about having fun.
+From our show report: "Doing a show as journalists isn't solely about having fun.
 It's also exhausting, with long days on your feet facing crowds and awaiting photo ops without too many people in the frame.
 Those are the physical aspects.
 The mental aspects come from actual listening.
 After 'x' number of rooms, the part of the brain dealing with hearing gets overwhelmed, loses sharpness and needs a reboot.
 The best way for a reboot is a really good-sounding room.
-Of course all rooms advertise themselves as such but finding one which actually delivers to do the trick… boy, that is challenging.
+Of course all rooms advertise themselves as such but finding one which actually delivers… boy, that is challenging.
 With a show the size of Warsaw, returning to such a one is mostly just not feasible.
 Hence the endemic fatigue factor…

-"With the Vox 3 taking over air excitation duties of the room, our brains needed some adjustment.
+"With the Vox 3f taking over air excitation duties of the room, our brains needed some adjustment.
 The massive yet open Libération sound had to be cleared from our aural cache to make space for the new sensation.
 That was more intimate and lighter to the touch – no surprise when it was a small-driver vented box, not big-driver dipole.
 But after a minute of adaptation, the similarities in character became clear.
-Martin then switched back and forth between 'big' and 'small' a few times to confirm our perceived family ties.
-Mind you, the Vox 3 still weren't final.
-Martin was waiting on an AlNiCo version of his widebander.
-We saw some photos on the laptop.
-But no doubt this was one of those rare 'reboot' rooms we mentioned in our intro."
+Martin then switched back and forth between 'big' and 'small' a few times to confirm perceived family ties.
+No doubt this was one of those rare 'reboot' rooms we mentioned in our intro."

 With TangBand [photo by Dawid Grzyb].